 A day’s drive from the border, southern Sonora is a landscape of tropical deciduous forest filled with tropical birds.
 From the spectacular Black-throated Magpie-Jay to Bare-throated Tiger-Herons and Mexican Parrotlets, the birdlife truly feels exotic.

 Nestled in this spectacular landscape is the charming colonial town of Alamos.
-From a home base at El Pedregal, a lodge on the edge of town owned and managed by David and Jennifer McKay, day trips to the Rio Cuchujaqui and a float trip on the Rio Mayo make this trip a magical experience.
+From a home base at El Pedregal, a lodge on the edge of town owned and managed by David and Jennifer McKay, day trips to the Rio Cuchujaqui make this trip a magical experience.
 A return to the border with a side trip to Guaymas and San Carlos on the coast of the Gulf of California is the perfect end to a relaxing trip.
 Check for SABO trips to this magnificent location.

 About 175 miles south of Douglas, Arizona is the logging town of Madera, Chihuahua.
 Although the pine-covered mountains look much like parts of New Mexico or Colorado, they are the home of Eared Quetzals, Mountain Trogons, Slate-throated Redstarts, Russet Nightingale-Thrushes, and the largest remaining population of the endangered Thick-billed Parrot.
 SABO pioneered birding trips to Madera from 2003 through 2008, and it remains one of our favorite international destinations.